Teaching is one of the most rewarding careers!

 Whether you’re a career changer, graduate or are currently working in a support capacity within school, we can provide you with the best possible training experience to equip you with the skills, knowledge, experience and confidence to be a fantastic teacher.For more information about life as a teacher visit the ‘Get into Teaching’ website.

 We are an established partnership of Primary and Special Schools based across Warwickshire and Coventry.
 Working together since 2012, we are committed to delivering the highest quality teacher training experience to best prepare our trainees for a successful career in the classroom.

-We have developed strong relationships with our leading University partners – The University of Warwick and The University of Worcester.
+We have developed strong relationships with our leading University partner – The University of Warwick.
 Working collaboratively, we ensure that our trainees receive not only a supportive in-school training experience but that this is underpinned by excellent academic training and access to industry leading research.

 As a CPD specialist, Gateway Alliance ensures that all trainees have access to the best training and support during their teacher training year and beyond.
 Through our central training programme, support from our dedicated central team and network of skilled and experienced mentors, Gateway Alliance trainees are supported, challenged and inspired to be the best teacher they can be!

 We carefully design our programmes to ensure our trainees are well prepared to secure their first position as a Newly Qualified Teacher (NQT) with 100% of our former trainees securing a post after qualifying.
 The majority of our trainees go on to begin their careers in one of our many local partner schools with many progressing into leadership roles within a few years.